 Most of us know Steve Irwin, the great croc hunter.
 I was one of those who grew up watching him on telly, and it really was a shame when he passed away.
 For me it was quite special to go visit the Zoo that was created and built by him and his wife Terri.

 I have been to many Zoos before but this one left a mark on me for real.
 I was surprised and moved by the way the crew cared for the animals.
-They had big areas to relax in and the shows were performed in a way that the animals had a choice of not participating.
+They had big areas to relax in.
+The shows were performed in a way that they had a choice of participating.
 It made me happy to see that animals were put first!